Skip to main content

 Career path and progression

 With experience, you can apply for the position of senior coroner.
-After that you could become a chief coroner which is the most senior position.
+After that you could apply for the position of chief coroner, with overall responsibility for running the coroner's service in England and Wales.

 You can also apply to become a course director with the Judicial College.